🚀 AI SaaS Starter is now live!

 export default Parent;

-2. Re-render only when prop changes using PureComponent or shouldComponentUpdate
+2. Control Re-render using PureComponent or shouldComponentUpdate

 Use PureComponent or shouldComponentUpdate to specify when the component should be re-rendered by shallow comparison of props.